HighOnMikey/idlescape-socketio-listener/README.md

 ### Basic usage

-Include the file in your user script and call the `attach()` method.
+Include the file in your user script and call the `IdlescapeListener.attach()` method.
+This will create an `EventTarget` at `window.IdlescapeListener.messages` which your user script can use to watch for SocketIO messages.

+Invoke in your user script:

 ```javascript
 // ==UserScript==